tradable/Tradable-iOS-SDK/README.md

-Tradable Embed for iOS - build financial trading capabilities into your apps.
+Tradable SDK for iOS - build financial trading capabilities into your apps.
 Swift and Objective-C compatible.

 Learn more at https://tradable.com.